-This is such an easy recipe for keto chocolate whipped cream, made in a food processor with heavy cream, cocoa powder, and stevia.
+This keto chocolate whipped cream is made in the food processor with heavy cream, cocoa powder, and stevia.
+It's superb with fresh berries and also works beautifully as frosting for cakes and cupcakes.

 Ingredients

-You'll only need a few simple ingredients to make this tasty treat.
+You'll only need a few simple ingredients to make this dessert.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Heavy whipping cream: You can use one without any gums or thickeners, but do make sure it's labeled as "whipping" cream.
 You want it to have enough fat.